 in allem vnſerm Truͤbſal/ das wir auch koͤnnen troͤſten/ die da ſind in allerley Truͤbſal mit dem Troſt/damit wir von GOTT getroͤſtet wer- den/ Hochgelobet vnd geliebet in Ewigkeit/

-The impression left on the page by a spatium that has fallen off during the printing process is usually not transcribed.
+The print on the page by a spatium that has fallen off during the printing process is not usually transcribed.

-Several dots in a row, which represent an omission, are enclosed by a space.
-An exception to this are dots that indicate an incomplete word.
-Without spaces, they appear directly after the incomplete word.
+Several dots in sequence, which are intended to clarify an ellipsis, are each enclosed by a space.
+An exception is made for dots that indicate a word break.
+They are placed directly after the incomplete word without a space.

-There is a space before and after dashes in the middle of the sentence.
-If the dash precedes a punctuation mark, no space is typed in between.
+There is a space before and after a dash in the middle of a sentence.
+If the dash is directly before a punctuation mark, no space is typed between them.